clabordec/OCD-Patients/README.md

    mysql -u username -p < data/raw/ocd_schema.sql
    ```

-## Contributing
-Contributions are welcome!
-Please follow the steps below:
-1. Fork the repository.
-2. Create a new branch (`feature/your-feature-name`).
-3. Commit your changes.
-4. Push to the branch and submit a pull request.

 ## Contact
 For questions, feedback, or collaboration opportunities, please contact:
 - **Name**: Chaanyah Laborde